lpercivalDEV/client-work/readme.md

 If you'd like to see a more cohesive representation of my work - head over to my personal site www.illaisland.com where you can see the full breadth of my skills and experience. :)

-When you see the dollar signs in my github profile, just know somewhere else I'm goin hard!
-BING BONG!
+## When you see the dollar signs in my github profile, just know somewhere else I'm goin hard!

 <img src="https://github.com/lpercivalDEV/client-work/blob/master/bing-bong.gif" alt="BING BONG!" height="200px" width="auto">